joone/loz/README.md

 ## typescript-template

+This is a TypeScript template repository, which supports the below features:
+* express.js
+* eslint
+* mocha
+* chai
+* prettier
+* typeorm
+* mongodb
+* Docker

-This is a typescript template repository.
-Basically, you can run and debug your project with Visual Studio code.
-This template supports express.js, eslint, mocha,  chai, and prettier.
+You can also run and debug your project with Visual Studio Code.

+Develop your web application with this template code more easily!

 Start your web application:
 ```
 $ npm start
 ```

-Run test cases
+Run test cases:
 ```
 $ npm test
 $ npm run-script lint
 ```

-Fix style
+Run prettier to fix styles:
 ```
 $ npm run style
 ```

+## MongoDB and TypeORM
+You need to check out [typeorm-mongdb branch](https://github.com/joone/typescript-template/tree/typeorm-mongodb).

+## Docker

-Build a Docker image and run the container image
+Build a Docker image and run the container:
 ```
 $ sudo ./build_docker.sh
 $ sudo docker ps
 $ curl -v http://localhost:3001
 ```

-## Other nodejs project tmplates
+## Other node.js project templates

 - https://github.com/microsoft/TypeScript-Node-Starter